 Pro 1: Ease of brewing

 Brewing coffee with the French press is easy.
-The only steps in brewing the coffee are grinding coffee beans, boiling water, and immerse them in the beaker.
+The only steps in brewing the coffee are grinding coffee beans, boiling water, and immersing them in the beaker.

 The brewing time is between four and six minutes, depending on the amount of coffee brewed at once.
 If you are brewing one cup of coffee with the French press, four minutes of brewing time is more than enough.